s-shemmee/alx-project-nexus/README.md

 ### Voting
 - `POST /api/polls/{id}/vote/` - Vote on a poll
 - `GET /api/polls/{id}/results/` - Get poll results

+## ⚠️ Development Status

+**Current Phase:** Active Development
+While the core authentication system and API endpoints are functionally operational, some frontend-backend integration aspects are still being refined.
+The application demonstrates full-stack capabilities but may have intermittent communication issues that are actively being addressed.

 ## 🚀 Setup Instructions